teamcovidbot/chatbot/README.md

 [...]
 ````

-For the moment, deployment of the ZIP file to [Google Cloud][https://console.cloud.google.com/functions/details/europe-west1/covidbot-result?project=teamcovidbot&tab=general] is done manually.
+For the moment, deployment to is done manually.